vpenso/gengine-chef-cookbook/documents/install_manual.md

-# Debian Specifics
+# GridEngine on Debian

-Debian provides binaries for Grid Engine with the packages:

-`gridengine-master`
-`gridengine-exec`
-`gridengine-client`

-The queue master stores its **log in** `/var/spool/gridengine/qmaster/messages`.
-It does not only contain scheduling info but also error information about the daemon as well as about failed jobs.
+Debian provides binaries for Grid Engine with the packages: `gridengine-master`, `gridengine-exec`, `gridengine-client`.
+The queue master stores logging in `/var/spool/gridengine/qmaster/messages`.
+It contains scheduling decisions and  error information about the daemon as well as failed jobs.
 The corresponding daemon `sge_qmaster` needs to be running in order to accept jobs.
-You can check by looking for processes from the user `sgeadmin`. **Control the master daemons using the script** `/etc/init.d/gridengine-master`.
+You can check this by looking for processes from the user `sgeadmin`. **Control the master daemons using the script** `/etc/init.d/gridengine-master`.
+In order to accept jobs from the queue master each execution node needs to have a correctly configured `sge_execd` daemon running under the user account `sgeadmin`.
+Control the execution daemons using the init-script `/etc/init.d/gridengine-exec`.

-In order to accept jobs from the queue master each execution node needs to have a correctly configured `sge_execd` daemon running under the user account `sgeadmin`. **Control the execution daemons using the init script** `/etc/init.d/gridengine-exec`. **In case of communication problem between queue master and the exec node lookout for log files like** `/tmp/exed_messages.[pid]`.
+**In case of communication problem between queue master and the exec node lookout for log files like** `/tmp/exed_messages.[pid]`.
 Also the queue master indicates authorization problems with execution nodes in its log-file.
 The job spool directory is located in `/var/spool/gridengine/execd/`.

-## Manual Installation
+## Installation

 The most simple setup configures a single machine to host the Grid Engine queue master, to act as an execution node and to be an job submit node with client command-line interface.
 The following example is build with a **virtual machine named `lxdev01.devops.test`** running Debian Wheezy as operating system.